The Data Platform Behind 32,000 Advertising Accounts

 TL;DR

-I designed 400+ screens for J+Lake, the foundational data platform powering Jellyfish's entire product suite -- managing data collection, pipeline monitoring, and client onboarding across 22 connectors, 8 products, and 20,000+ daily jobs for 500+ clients and 32,000+ accounts.
-I built the research infrastructure from scratch, designed unified experiences for three distinct user roles with fundamentally different workflows, and achieved an 8.9/10 usability score with 100% task completion.
+I designed 400+ screens for J+Lake, the foundational data platform powering Jellyfish's entire product suite.
+It manages data collection, pipeline monitoring, and client onboarding across 22 connectors, 8 products, and 20,000+ daily jobs for 500+ clients and 32,000+ accounts.
+I built the research infrastructure from scratch, designed unified experiences for three distinct user roles, and achieved an 8.9/10 usability score with 100% task completion.

 Context

 Jellyfish is a global digital media company serving enterprise clients through data-driven marketing services.
-The company operates a suite of interconnected data products -- J+IQ for competitive analysis, J+Bidding for ad spend optimization, Share of Model for AI brand analytics, and others -- all of which depend on a shared data infrastructure for their underlying data collection, processing, and delivery.
+The company operates a suite of interconnected data products: J+IQ for competitive analysis, J+Bidding for ad spend optimization, Share of Model for AI brand analytics, and others.
+All of them depend on a shared data infrastructure for their underlying data collection, processing, and delivery.

 That infrastructure is J+Lake.
-It is the platform that manages how data flows into the entire Jellyfish product ecosystem: collecting data from 22 advertising and analytics connectors (Google Ads, Search Ads 360, Display & Video 360, Campaign Manager 360, and 18 others), processing 20,000+ data collection jobs daily, and managing the credentials, templates, and monitoring systems that keep the data flowing for 500+ clients across 32,000+ accounts.
+It collects data from 22 advertising and analytics connectors (Google Ads, Search Ads 360, Display and Video 360, Campaign Manager 360, and 18 others), processes 20,000+ data collection jobs daily, and manages the credentials, templates, and monitoring systems that keep the data flowing for 500+ clients across 32,000+ accounts.

 This is not a user-facing analytics tool.
 It is the foundational layer that every other product depends on.
-When J+Lake breaks, everything downstream breaks -- reports fail, dashboards go dark, client deliverables miss deadlines.
-Designing for this kind of infrastructure means designing for reliability, clarity, and scale simultaneously.
+When J+Lake breaks, everything downstream breaks: reports fail, dashboards go dark, client deliverables miss deadlines.

 The Challenge

 Technical fragmentation: 22 data connectors, each with different data models, authentication methods, and operational patterns.
 Google Ads handles credentials differently than SA360.
 DV360 uses different scheduling cadences than CM360.
-Templates that collect data run at frequencies ranging from every 15 minutes to weekly, each with different error states, retry logic, and monitoring needs.
-The platform had to present a unified experience across all of this heterogeneity.
+Templates run at frequencies ranging from every 15 minutes to weekly, each with different error states, retry logic, and monitoring needs.
+The platform had to present a unified experience across all of this.

-Three distinct user roles with different mental models: CSMs (Customer Success Managers) think in terms of clients and accounts -- they need to validate credentials, link advertising accounts, and manage multi-connector setups for their book of business.
-Data Engineers think in terms of templates and pipelines -- they build, modify, and monitor data collection templates, troubleshoot failures, and manage scheduling.
-Paid Media Specialists think in terms of campaigns and performance -- they navigate client data to optimize advertising spend.
+Three distinct user roles: CSMs (Customer Success Managers) think in terms of clients and accounts: they need to validate credentials, link advertising accounts, and manage multi-connector setups.
+Data Engineers think in terms of templates and pipelines: they build, modify, and monitor data collection templates, troubleshoot failures, and manage scheduling.
+Paid Media Specialists think in terms of campaigns and performance: they navigate client data to optimize advertising spend.
 A single platform had to serve all three without forcing any role into an unnatural workflow.

-Scale that shows in the UI: This was not a prototype-level challenge.
-Client lists run to hundreds of entries.
+Scale: Client lists run to hundreds of entries.
 Template tables show 100+ linked clients per template.
 Monitoring dashboards need to surface meaningful signal from thousands of daily jobs.
-Pagination, filtering, search, and status visualization at this scale require careful information architecture -- every decision about what to show, what to hide, and how to organize affects whether a CSM can find a problem before it cascades into a client escalation.
+Every decision about what to show, what to hide, and how to organize affects whether a CSM can find a problem before it cascades into a client escalation.

-And underlying all of this: users were uncertain about the tool's purpose.
+And users were uncertain about the tool's purpose.
 Feedback indicated that people did not understand how J+Lake would integrate with their daily responsibilities.
-I was designing for a product whose value proposition was not immediately obvious to its own users.

 My Role